Birefringence of AlGaAs/GaAs Coatings under Above-Band-Gap Illumination, GR Noise and Photo-Optic Transfer Function: Measurement results

 \subsection{Comparison between 700 nm and 430 nm illumination}

-$700$ nm illumination is above the band gap of GaAs but below the band gap of AlGaAs.
-To see the difference when AlGaAs is also activated, we swapped the LED from $700\rm\, nm$ to $430 \rm \, nm$, and then ran the same measurement.

-FIG.~\ref{fig:change wavelength} shows the results when the coating is illuminated with a 430~nm LED.
-Overall, the response was similar to the results obtained from 700 nm illumination: flat at lower frequencies and roll-offs at higher frequencies.
-However, the differences are also obvious.
-First, at similar intensity levels, the DC gain of the induced birefringence under 430~nm illumination is several times lower than that under 700~nm illumination.
-This could be explained by the large fraction of 430~nm incident power being absorbed by the top GaAs layer of the coating~\cite{ioffe}.
-Secondly, the fitted model for the 430~nm measurement is a superposition of a series of pole frequencies rather than a single low-pass filter.
-This suggests that the distribution of effective lifetimes of the involved carriers is spread out, an effect we would expect if for example the carrier lifetime depends significantly on the~$1064~{\rm {nm}}$ intensity, which in turn varies across the readout beam spot.
-Additionally, since the photon energy of the 430-nm laser can excite carriers in both {\rm GaAs} and {\rm AlGaAs}, the lifetime differences and interactions between the layers may also account for the observed pole superposition.
+We originally chose $700\,$nm illumination because its photon energy (\SI{1.77}{eV}) lies above the band gap of GaAs but below that of AlGaAs.
+To extend the measurement to photon energies above both band gaps, we swapped the LED from $700\,$nm to $430\,$nm and repeated the measurement.
+FIG.~\ref{fig:change wavelength} shows the results.
+The overall response is similar to the $700\,$nm case---flat at low frequencies with a roll-off at higher frequencies---but two differences stand out.
+First, at comparable intensities the DC gain under $430\,$nm illumination is several times lower, which we in part attribute to the stronger absorption of GaAs at the shorter wavelength (\SI{2e4}{cm^{-1}} at $700\,$nm versus \SI{7e4}{cm^{-1}} at $430\,$nm~\cite{ioffe}): significantly less light reaches the coating interface layers.
+Second, the $430\,$nm data are better described by a superposition of pole frequencies than by a single low-pass filter, indicating a broadened distribution of effective carrier lifetimes.
+Such a spread is expected if, for example, the carrier lifetime depends significantly on the $1064\,$nm intensity, which in turn varies across the Gaussian readout beam spot.

 Because our \SI{700}{nm} data was much cleaner, both in terms of single pole frequency and overall signal-to-noise, we did not include the \SI{430}{nm} data in the global fit presented in Table~\ref{tab:fit_parameters} and the noise models presented below.